Here’s the Secret to Losing Weight

 In order to do this, you will have to do a minimum of two rounds of the 21 Day Fix, more likely three.
 Knowing this should help you be realistic with your goals and expectations!

 Bear in mind that weight loss is also affected by other various factors, such as how much water you consume during the program, how long it takes for your muscles to recover, etc. (Quicker muscle recovery means more weight loss, which is why the trainers (and us!) recommend using the Performance Recover post-workout supplement.)

 Here’s an example using my own calculations:

-This is factual science.
+I hope you are clear now that the secret to losing weight is factual science.
 In other words, if you follow the above guidelines to a T, you WILL lose weight.
-If you’re still skeptical at all, or just want to learn more, read this post—How Does the 21 Day Fix Work?
+(This is the post I send to people who are skeptical about the 21 Day Fix—How Does the 21 Day Fix Work.)

 Muscle Vs Fat

 I want to mentally prepare you for a couple possible scenarios—1) you don’t lose weight as quick as you like OR 2) you gain weight.